OhohLeo/WEB-Zeek/README.md

 Simple web site backoffice

+07/08/2014 Leo
+ * readaptation to old way to establish connection & request for free.fr

 04/08/2014 Leo
  * script to deploy website on free.fr services
  * some adaptation to accept old php version (json_encode)